Interstate 83: Truncation

 By 1963, the JFX was completed as far south as Guilford Avenue and, by the mid-1970s, was extended to Monument Street.
 By 1983, the route extended all the way to Pleasant Street, with a dead-end bridge stub indicating plans to continue south along the 3-A alignment to I-95.

-However, in September 1982 the segment of the JFX between Pleasant Street and I-95, a distance of 4.4 mi, was officially withdrawn from the Interstate Highway System.
-Robert Douglas, then the chief of the Interstate Division for Baltimore City (IDBC), stated at the time that the very high financial costs of the I-83 extension (estimated at $609 million in the early 1980s, and likely to reach $1 billion with inflation taken into account) led to the cancelation of the segment.
+In September 1982, however, the segment of the JFX between Pleasant Street and I-95, a distance of 4.4 mi, was officially withdrawn from the interstate highway System.
+Robert Douglas, then the chief of the interstate Division for Baltimore City (IDBC), stated at the time that the very high financial costs of the I-83 extension (estimated at $609 million in the early 1980s [equivalent to $ in ], and likely to reach $1 billion [equivalent to $ in ] with inflation taken into account) led to the cancelation of the segment.
 As a result, the JFX was truncated at Fayette Street, ending at an at-grade intersection.

-To make up for the loss of the I-83 segment, the Jones Falls Boulevard project substantially rebuilt approximately 0.5 mi of President Street between I-83 and the downtown area to provide the capacity to absorb traffic to and from the Interstate; the project was completed by 1987.
+To make up for the loss of the I-83 segment, the Jones Falls Boulevard project substantially rebuilt approximately 0.5 mi of President Street between I-83 and the downtown area to provide the capacity to absorb traffic to and from the interstate; the project was completed by 1987.
 Other roadways in the canceled I-83 corridor also benefited from major reconstruction and rehabilitation.
-The federal funding planned to be used for the I-83 extension was instead cross-transferred to other highway projects; routes that may have benefited include I-97, I-195, I-370, and the upgrade of John Hanson Highway to I-595.
+The federal funding planned to be used for the I-83 extension was instead cross-transferred to other highway projects; routes that may have benefited include I-97, I-195, I-370, and the upgrade of a portion of the John Hanson Highway to I-595.

 Future

-As Congress worked toward reauthorization of the Surface Transportation Act, the Greater Lynchburg Chamber of Commerce and other groups in Virginia wanted I-83 extended southward to provide bypasses for Charlottesville, Lynchburg, and Danville, and to link those cities to Greensboro, North Carolina.
-By June 1991, Robert LaLone, director of programs for the Lynchburg Chamber, admitted that an Interstate was unlikely, but upgrading of US 29, with bypasses included, is more likely.
+As Congress worked toward reauthorization of the Surface Transportation and Uniform Relocation Assistance Act, the Greater Lynchburg Chamber of Commerce and other groups in Virginia wanted I-83 extended southward to provide bypasses for Charlottesville, Lynchburg, and Danville, and to link those cities to Greensboro, North Carolina.
+By June 1991, Robert LaLone, director of programs for the Lynchburg Chamber, admitted that an interstate was unlikely, but upgrading US 29, with bypasses included, is more likely.

 The possibility of extending I-83 (rather than I-99) north to Rochester, New York, was discussed at the October 2002 I-99 Task Force meeting.
-However, part of the proposed route on US 11/US 15 has since been rebuilt as a four-lane surface road that does not meet Interstate standards.
+Part of the proposed route on US 11/US 15, however, has since been rebuilt as a four-lane surface road that does not meet interstate standards.
 Expensive additional reconstruction, including new interchanges, service roads, and realignments, would be necessary.
-The farthest north that I-83 could be extended currently would be Benvenue, Pennsylvania, on a bridge over the Susquehanna River, where a recently built freeway section of US 22/US 322 (Dauphin Bypass) downgrades to an undivided four-lane road.
-Recently however, the Central Susquehanna Valley Thruway, a 10 mi freeway project along the proposed corridor near Shamokin Dam, Pennsylvania, has been approved and is under construction as of 2016.
+The farthest north that I-83 could be extended currently would be Benvenue, Pennsylvania, on a bridge over the Susquehanna River, where a recently built freeway section of US 22/US 322 (Dauphin Bypass) downgrades to a divided four-lane surface road.
+Recently, however, the Central Susquehanna Valley Thruway, a 10 mi freeway project along the proposed corridor near Shamokin Dam, Pennsylvania, has been approved and is under construction as of 2016, with the first section opening in 2022.